vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 now decide if I needed it and keep it or remove it otherwise.
 Obviously I need the function to execute but I don't care about using the target directly in my executable.
 How to go about fixing this situation was not obvious to me at all.
-Anyway, the solution to satisfy the build graph validation is to inform *gn* that 'install_third_party_packages' to be a `meta-target` like here in `//build/common/conan.gni`:
+The solution, it turns out, is to satisfy *gn* by stating that 'install_third_party_packages' is a `meta-target` like here in `//build/common/conan.gni`:

 ```lua
   group(target_name) {